Scottish-Tech-Army/eleos-serverless/infrastructure/README.md

  * Install the AWS CDK: `npm install --global aws-cdk`
  * To generate a new project, make and move into a new directory, run: `cdk init app --language python`
  * Activate the virtual environment: `source .venv/bin/activate`
- * Install/upgrade dependencies by running: `pip install --upgrade -r requirements.txt`
+ * Install/upgrade dependencies by running: `python -m pip install --upgrade -r requirements.txt`
- * To be able to run tests with pytest run `pip install --upgrade -r requirements-dev.txt`
+ * To be able to run tests with pytest run `python -m pip install --upgrade -r requirements-dev.txt`
  * The entry point for the app will be: `./app.py`

 ## To work with the lastest code in this repo